frc-west/frc-west.github.io/courses/CSE 1110/7 - FRC/1 - FRC Programming.md

 - Forces good programming patterns such as object-orientation.
 - Simpler than C++.
 - No explicit memory management.
 You don't have to worry about handling specific memory addresses.
-- It's the AP Computer Science language, so if any of your students are taking that course, you don't have to learn a new language.

 ### Disadvantages
 - Incomplete vision tracking APIs.